SChapin97/Minnesota-ALPR-Documentation/alpr_law_explanations/alpr_statute.md

   - Capable of recording data on or taking photographs of a vehicle or its license plate
   - Capable of comparing the collected data and photographs to existing law enforcement databases for investigative purposes
 - Automated License Plate Readers may be owned or operated by either a law enforcement agency or a non-governmental entity to the extent that the data collected by the reader is shared with a law enforcement agency.
-- As defined in [Limitations; certain camera systems](#Subdivision-2a-Limitations-certain-camera-systems), a "traffic safety camera" cannot be used as an Automated License Plate Reader.
+- As defined in [Subdivision 2a: Limitations; certain camera systems](#Subdivision-2a-Limitations-certain-camera-systems), a "traffic safety camera" cannot be used as an Automated License Plate Reader.

 ### Subdivision 2: Data collection; classification; use restrictions